Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: INTRODUCTION

-In this paper, we address STL satisfaction by enforcing CBF-based constraints during both training and execution.
+In this paper, we guarantee STL satisfaction by enforcing CBF-based constraints during both training and execution.
+We provide a general, algorithmic procedure to generate these CBFs given an STL formula.
 We adopt a model-based RL framework in which trajectory rollouts are generated by repeatedly solving a differentiable QP (dQP) whose last layer augments a neural network controller with CBF constraints, incorporating specification correctness directly into policy learning rather than handling it externally.
 We train three neural networks to generate time-varying hyperparameters in the dQP cost and constraints: (i) InitNet, which initializes hyperparameters based on the initial condition; (ii) RefNet, which updates cost-related hyperparameters along the rollout; and (iii) an extended BarrierNet architecture, inspired by \cite{xiao2021barriernet}, which adapts the HOCBF constraint hyperparameters.
 These networks are optimized via a unified robustness metric that jointly captures STL satisfaction and QP feasibility, improving performance while accounting for potential infeasibility.
 After training, the networks provide hyperparameters online for execution, enabling specification-compliant control under new initial conditions.
 By jointly optimizing specification robustness and feasibility, the resulting controller remains feasible even under tight input bounds or complex STL tasks.
 Overall, the method avoids manual CBF tuning, reduces over-conservativeness via hyperparameter learning, and enables feasible STL enforcement during both training and execution without requiring pre-generated reference inputs as in \cite{xiao2021barriernet}.

 This work substantially extends our prior conference paper \cite{liu2023learning}, which enforced CBF constraints in a dQP using BarrierNet to improve model-based RL for STL satisfaction.
 The previous formulation optimized only STL robustness and ignored dQP feasibility during training, often causing infeasible QP constraints under tight input limits or complex dynamics, and prematurely terminating learning.
 It also used CBF hyperparameters that remained constant within each rollout, limiting their ability to adapt over the time horizon and restricting robustness improvement.
 In this paper, we introduce a unified robustness measure that incorporates both STL satisfaction and QP feasibility, guiding learning toward solutions that remain feasible even in challenging scenarios.
 In addition, the CBF hyperparameters become time-varying along each rollout, enabling adaptive hyperparameter tuning and further reducing conservativeness while improving robustness.
 Simulation results further demonstrate that the proposed method achieves higher robustness under strict input limits and challenging STL specifications.